metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/fasta-like/_index.md

 #### The FASTA-like first step of alignment

 The [FASTA algorithm](https://en.wikipedia.org/wiki/FASTA) {{< cite Lipman1985-hw >}} can be considered as the ancestor of BLAST {{< cite Altschul1990-ey >}}.
 It has the advantage of being easy to implement.
 It primarily calculates the best shift to apply between the two sequences under consideration to minimize the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) (number of differences) between them.
-This alignment algorithm is used in {{< obi obipairing >}} to locate the overlapping region of the reads, their position and their size.
-Based on these results, the best alignment method for the second step is selected and the parts of the reads to align are determined.
+This alignment algorithm is used in {{< obi obipairing >}} to determine the position and the size of the overlapping region of paired-end reads.
+These two criteria will guide the [exact alignment method]({{% relref "/docs/commands/alignments/obipairing/exact-alignment" %}}) for the subsequent step, and determine the segments of the reads to align.

-The algorithm builds a table of 4mers (DNA word of length 4) with their positions for the forward and reverse reads.
+The FASTA-like algorithm builds a table of 4mers (DNA word of length 4) with their positions for the forward and reverse reads.

-As an example, consider two short reads A: `ACGTTAGCTAGCTAGCTAA` and B: `CGCTAGCTAGCTAATTTGG` of 19 nucleotides each, with positions numbered from 00 to 18:
+To illustrate, let us consider two short reads, A: `ACGTTAGCTAGCTAGCTAA` and B: `CGCTAGCTAGCTAATTTGG`, each of 19 nucleotides, with positions indexed from 00 to 18:

 The sequences are both composed of {{< katex >}}19 - 4 + 1 = 16{{< /katex >}} overlapping 4mers.
-An illustration of the overlapping 4mer is shown below for sequence A:
+An illustration of the overlapping 4mers is shown below for sequence A:

 ```
 0000000000111111111